-I am not a fan of tomato cages, so when it came to trellising my tomatoes this year, I knew I wanted something different.
-I had heard all kinds of great things about cattle panels, but getting a bunch of 16-foot long metal things home in a Honda Civic seemed complicated.
+I am not a fan of tomato cages, so I went searching for a better trellis for my tomatoes.
+I had heard all kinds of great things about cattle panels, but getting a bunch of 16-foot long metal things home in a Honda Civic seemed unreal.

 Then I stumbled on the Florida Weave, and am SO happy I did.